samuelogboye/git-tool/README.md

 ### Contributing

 Contributions are welcome!
-If you have any suggestions, bug reports, or feature requests, please create an issue or submit a pull request.
+If you have any suggestions, bug reports, or feature requests, please create an issue, or submit a pull request.

-License
+### License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+For detailed information, please refer to the LICENSE file

+### Author

+Samuel Ogboye ogboyesam@gmail.com